logofic/chaperone/README.md

 Provisioning for Vagrant is provided by an [Ansible](http://www.ansibleworks.com/), that could also be reused to deploy to a production instance.

+### Compiling ClojureScript

+Make sure to use `with-profile cljs` when interacting with Clojurescript.
+This is required to remove certain dependencies that otherwise break compilation, and add in the clojurescript dependencies.

+For example:
+`lein with-profile cljs cljsbuild auto`

+To automatically compile the ClojureScript.

 ## License

 Copyright © 2013 Mark Mandel